Antonykirunyu/AkanNames./README.md

 ### BDD

-This section contains a short description and has a form that you can enter your birthday details.
+This section contains a short description about the AkanNames and has a form that you can enter your birthday details.
 Then the application responces with the corresponding Akan name.

 ## License